Prolapse and Sex Physiotherapy Help for Women

 Use good quality lubricant

 Prolapse is associated with thinning of the vaginal walls.
-Ensuring that you are well lubricated will help to protect your internal tissues during intercourse.
+Use the best lubricant ingredients for safety and ensure that that you are well lubricated will help to protect your internal tissues during intercourse.

 Perform regular pelvic floor exercises